internetofwater/Western-Water-Datahub/README.md

 # Western Water Datahub

 The Wester Water Datahub (WWDH) is an implementation of the [OGC API](https://ogcapi.ogc.org/) suite of standards, enabling access to water data from various sources through a unified interface.
-It is designed to enhance data interoperability, accessibility, and discoverability across multiple agricultural water data platforms.
+It is designed to enhance data interoperability, accessibility, and discoverability across multiple water data platforms.

 This project is a collaboration between the United States Beaureu of Reclamation, the Center for Geospatial Solutions, and Wester States Water Council.